 Healing Properties and Uses

 Strawberries contain sugars, mineral salts, vitamins A, B, and C, organic acids, coloring substances, enzymes, and mucilage.
-Small amounts of salicylic acid and salicylates, which are substances similar to aspirin, give strawberries their anti-inflammatory properties, have also been discovered in these fruits.
+Similar to aspirin, small amounts of salicylic acid and salicylates give strawberries anti-inflammatory properties, which have also been discovered in these fruits.
 According to Font Quer, the juice of the wild strawberry plant is one of the most complex products of the plant kingdom due to the variety of substances it contains.

 STRAWBERRIES offer health for everyone since they invigorate and stimulate organic functions and cleanse the blood.
 Their properties are as follows:

-- Depurative and alkalizing.
-Strawberries promote the elimination of waste substances such as uric acid, which causes inflammation of joints and kidneys.
-They are recommended for arthritis and gout when caused by an excess of uric acid.
+- Strawberries are depurative and alkalizing.
+They promote the elimination of waste substances such as uric acid, which causes inflammation of joints and kidneys.
+They are recommended for arthritis and gout caused by an excess of uric acid.

 - Laxative.
-Due to the wild strawberry plant’s mucilage content, it promotes intestinal transit and evacuation.
-The plant is recommended to fight constipation.
+The wild strawberry plant’s mucilage content promotes intestinal transit and evacuation, so it is recommended to fight constipation.

 - Invigorating and remineralizer.
 Strawberries are especially recommended for anemia, lack of appetite, and recovery from fever or weakening diseases.
 They increase appetite and stimulate metabolic functions.

 - Emollient.
 When externally applied to the skin as poultices, strawberries have soothing, cleaning, and cosmetic action relatively superior to many chemical products.
-When using strawberry milk, even better results are achieved.
-They have also been used in local applications to heal chilblains, rubbing the affected parts (usually hands) with ripe strawberries every day.
+Even better results are achieved when using strawberry milk.
+They have also been used in local applications to heal chilblains, rubbing the affected parts (usually hands) with ripe strawberries daily.

-Wild strawberry plant LEAVES contain tannin and flavonoids, giving them astringent and anti-inflammatory properties.
+Wild strawberry plants LEAVES contain tannin and flavonoids, giving them astringent and anti-inflammatory properties.
 They are used in the following cases:

 - Diarrhea and gastro-enterocolitis due to their content in tannin.